SocialFinanceDigitalLabs/leaving-well-monitor/README.md

-# leaving-well-monitor
+# Leaving Well Monitor

-A display that shows a summary of the leaving well project (e.g. users, activity, etc) for use on a wall-mounted display
+This is a simple react-based app that shows the status of the leaving well project.